thimc/palette/README.md

 ## TODOs

 * add support for multiple files.
 There are two ways this could be handled.
-First, the files are processed separetly and `palette` will dump the `n * amount of files` most dominent colors.
+First, the files are processed separately and `palette` will dump the `n * amount of files` most dominant colors.
 The second alternative to this is to process the files in a similar manner but merging their results and ultimately only printing `n` amount of colors.
 * find a suck less way to exclude colors that look to similar, using an